 They Use Media to Model

-Parents who raise honest kids employ modeling as they read books or watch movies with their kids and characters in media lie or mislead others.
-They make a point to pause the movie or take a break from the book to explain what’s happening, and why it’s wrong.
+Parents who raise honest kids employ modeling as they read books or watch movies with their kids.
+When characters in media lie or mislead others, they make a point to pause the movie or take a break from the book to explain what’s happening, and why it’s wrong.

 They Understand That Honesty Takes Time